isunp/terraform-aws-template/README.md

 Terraform default template module is a useful starting point for those who frequently use Terraform for their projects.
 Its pre-written required files and format of code saves time and effort and provides a consistent structure for all Terraform projects.

+Our organization sets the best practices for creating the terraform template module.
+The following are the standards that should be followed by the team members and contributors
+## Best Practices
+- use root folders `.tf` configuration files to create only resources or call sub- modules
+- To use the pre-commit tests and other tests please follow the below installation and usages manual
+- Terraform tests are created using `terratest` look into the terratest section for the more info
+- `examples/complete` is the actual example implementation  where you test your terraform configurations

 ## Prerequisites

 - Terraform version: `x.x.x`